 When you think about the health of our oceans affecting sustainability, it’s very easy to just think about fish stock levels.
 But there’s a lot more at stake than not being able to find your favourite fish in the supermarket if the ocean’s health fails.
 That’s not to say that over fishing isn’t a massive problem, but it’s just one of many issues that the health of our oceans affects.
-Here are just a few more examples of what could potentially be affected:
+Here are just a few more examples of what could be affected:

 Decent work and Econimic Growth – Sustainability of local tourism

 From Cornwall in the UK to Kho Tao in Thailand, many communities rely on the sea to bring in tourism, whether for the beautiful scenery, water sports or food.
 When the health of the ocean declines so do the number of visitors which, in turn, results in communities with no sustainable source of income.
 Unfortunately, according to the Ocean Health Index, 4 of the top five pressures on coastal and marine tourism are related to pollution and ocean health.
-But it’s not all bad news, in the following video we’re shown there are ways tourism can affect positive change in the health of our oceans…
+But it’s not all bad news, the following video shows there are ways tourism can affect positive change in the health of our oceans…

 Climate Action – Oxygen in the atmosphere